-Measure MTR Rating Achievement Description/Rationale Project Strategy N/A Objective Achievement Rating: 5/6 It is expected that the end-of project objectives will be achieved without serious shortcomings.
-Progress Towards Results Achievement Rating: 5/6 Outcome 2 Achievement Rating: 4/6 Outcome 3 Achievement Shortcomings are not ad require remedial action It is expected that the end-of project targets will be achieved or exceed, as long as the current shortcomings are addressed.
-Achievement The end-of project targets may not be achieved as expected if the major shortcomings are not adequately dealt with.
-Some of the components require remedial action Achievement The progress towards the objective/outcome suggests good practice Project Implementation and Adaptive Management Rating:5/6 While the implementation of the project implementation constituents indicates efficient and effective project implementation and adaptive management, there remain some challenges.
+Measure MTR Rating Achievement Description/Rationale Project Strategy N/A Progress Towards Objective Achievement Rating: 5/6 It is expected that the end-of project objectives will be achieved without serious shortcomings.
+Outcome 1 Achievement Rating: 5/6 It is expected that the end-of project targets will be achieved or exceed, as long as the current shortcomings are addressed.
+Results Outcome 2 Achievement Rating: 4/6 The end-of project targets may not be achieved as expected if the major shortcomings are not adequately dealt with.
+Some of the components require remedial action Outcome 3 Achievement Rating: 5/6 The progress towards the objective/outcome suggests good practice Project Implementation and Adaptive Management Rating:5/6 While the implementation of the project implementation constituents indicates efficient and effective project implementation and adaptive management, there remain some challenges.
 Sustainability Rating:3/4 The risks to sustainability are insignificant, with key outcomes on track to be achieved by the end of the project.